 Costs that are incurred unevenly during an entity's financial year shall be anticipated or deferred for interim reporting purposes if, and only if, it is also appropriate to anticipate or defer that type of cost at the end of the financial year.

 Applying the recognition and measurement principles

-40 Appendix B provides examples of applying the general recognition and measurement principles set out in paragraphs 28-39.
+40 Part B of the illustrative examples accompanying this Standard provides examples of applying the general recognition and measurement principles set out in paragraphs 28-39.

 Use of estimates